aiidateam/aiida-core/docs/source/install/prerequisites.rst

     sudo apt-get install postgresql postgresql-server-dev-all postgresql-client

 For a more detailed description of database requirements and usage see the :ref:`database<database>` section.
-Finally, to install the RabbitMQ message broker, run the following command:
+Finally, install the RabbitMQ message broker:

 .. code-block:: bash

     sudo apt-get install rabbitmq-server

-After a reboot, RabbitMQ should be started automatically as it is added as a self starting service.
-You can check whether it is running by checking the status through the command:
+This adds RabbitMQ as a system service.
+To check whether it is running:

 .. code-block:: bash

     sudo rabbitmqctl status

+If it is not running already, it should after a reboot.
-If you are having problems installing RabbitMQ, please refer to the detailed instructions  provided on the `website of RabbitMQ itself for Debian based distributions <https://www.rabbitmq.com/install-debian.html>`_.
+For problems with installing RabbitMQ, refer to the detailed instructions  provided on the `website of RabbitMQ itself for Debian based distributions <https://www.rabbitmq.com/install-debian.html>`_.

 .. _details_brew: